nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 <br><br>
 Viruses infect cells because they need to borrow cellular machinery to replicate.
 For RNA viruses, this process is quite error-prone, as most RNA polymerases (the cellular machines that make copies of RNA) aren't able to proofread and correct their work.
 This leads to frequent mutations in the viral genome; these are normal and expected.
 <br><br>
 Importantly, the vast majority of these mutations either "break" the virus such that it can't transmit and/or replicate anymore, or don't change the virus at all because of [redundant encoding](https://en.wikipedia.org/wiki/Synonymous_substitution).
+This means that the mutations don't change the proteins of the virus in any way.
+Other changes may modify a protein of the virus very slightly, but not impact the function at all.
 Rarely, a mutation can help the virus replicate and/or transmit better, but nearly all of these changes still have only a tiny effect.

 <!-- ############ SLIDE BREAK ############# -->